RnLe/DeepRecall/docs/ARCHITECTURE/GUIDE_DESKTOP.md

 **WriteBuffer errors**:

 - Check flush logs in `deeprecall.log`
-- Verify Postgres connection succeeds
+- Inspect `window.__deeprecall_buffer.getStats()` for stuck changes/errors
-- Test SQL manually in Neon dashboard
+- Hit `/api/writes/batch` manually with the desktop JWT to confirm the API is reachable

 ---